MoserMichael/flagged-hn/README.md

 let's wait and see what the reaction at the proper HN will be...
 Here is the [HN submission](https://news.ycombinator.com/item?id=29113079), let's see if it ends up being flagged too ;-)

 Wow!
-I did cause them to change: now they flag stories, and the title is thereby deleted.
+I did cause them to change: now they flag stories, but they also delete the title from the story, like [here](https://news.ycombinator.com/item?id=29134228) ; someone has been reading my submission.
 Now you only see [flagged] in the title.
 That makes my little exercise here much less useful.
 That's also a lesson: crawlers can be made ineffective by slight changes in the input.
-At least i learned something in the process...
+At least i had some fun at making this little exercise...

+On the other side: it makes [HN](https://news.ycombinator.com/) a bit less interesting.
+I am sorry for having caused this, i had the best of intentions.

 # Running the stuff